 When testing a particular object on screen it’s always worth remembering that regardless of how strong we encourage participants to look in “the right direction” their gaze will stroll far beyond the object of testing.
-That’s why, it’s very important to take into the account the screen resolution and size, especially when you compare your object of testing with those of competitors (for example, during the shelf testing).
+That’s why, it’s very important to take into account the screen resolution and size, especially when you compare your object of testing with those of competitors.

 Heatmaps look great and are an easy-to-use tool to analyze gaze patterns.
 Heatmaps are so popular because they present the information in the form of easy visualizations which clearly show where users looked and which areas of interest attracted their attention the most.
 We really like to observe "live heatmaps" in video format!

-While it’s a really handy tool, information which it presents may be sometimes insufficient or even misleading.
+While it’s a really handy tool, the information which it presents maybe sometimes insufficient or even misleading.
 It’s always better to support heatmaps with analysis of such parameters as fixation duration, gaze plots, and other eye-tracking metrics.

-Comprehensive analysis of metrics helps to identify research outliers which can’t be clearly registered by heat-maps but which nevertheless influence the quality and content of obtained data.
+Comprehensive analysis of metrics helps to identify research outliers that can’t be clearly registered by heat-maps but which nevertheless influence the quality and content of obtained data.

 Central fixation bias is a tendency of research participants to look at the center of the image.

 This bias is quite widespread and in the majority of cases manifests itself during the first moments after the appearance of the tested object on the screen.
 It means that during the analysis of heat of opacity maps you will see that the central area of the image attracted the most attention within the first seconds after the demonstration of the stimuli.